When was the last time you visited independent bookshops? Perhaps it has been a while, maybe even never.

 Nottingham is home to a rich history of rebel writers, including Lord Byron, Alan Sillitoe, Stanley Middleton, and D.H.
 Lawrence.

-It’s also home to Five Leaves Bookshop, a self-styled radical and independent bookshop.
+So it’s appropriate that it’s also home to Five Leaves Bookshop, one of the UK’s most prominent radical bookshops.
 Five Leaves stocks a range of political and literary writing, in addition to the more mainstream fiction you’ll find in a certain well-known chain.

 Next on this list of fine independent bookshops is one I came across entirely by accident whilst visiting my family.